 - Levonorgestrel-releasing intrauterine system (IUS)

 - Sexual intercourse with a vasectomised male partner only; vasectomy must be confirmed by two negative semen analyses

 - Ovulation inhibitory progesterone-only pills (i.e. desogestrel).

-Combined oral contraceptive pills are not recommended as they can increase the risk of blood clots blocking blood vessels in patients with multiple myeloma being treated with this medicine.
+Combined oral contraceptive pills are not recommended as they can increase the risk of blood clots blocking blood vessels in patients with MM being treated with this medicine.

 You must stop taking Revlimid and inform your doctor straight away if:

 - You miss or think you have missed a period, or you have unusual menstrual bleeding, or suspect you are pregnant.

 - You have heterosexual intercourse without using reliable means of contraception.

 Discuss with your doctor if you should breast-feed whilst taking this medicine.